-Oregon Community Solar Program Participants are classified as either Residential, Low-Income, Small

-Commercial, or Large Commercial/Industrial/Irrigation customers.
-With the exception of Low-Income customers (who are defined based on income guidelines and verified by the Program's Low-Income Facilitator), a Participant's utility rate schedule determines which category they fall into.
+Oregon Community Solar Program Participants are classified as either Residential, Low-Income, Low-Income Multifamily Housing, Small Commercial, or Large Commercial/Industrial/Irrigation customers.
+With the exception of Low-income customers (who are defined based on income guidelines and verified by the Program's Low-Income Facilitator), a Participant's utility rate schedule determines which category they fall into.
 A table of rates schedules and customer categories is provided in the Eligible Rates & Customer Types document available in the Project Manager Resources section of the Program website at www.oregoncsp.org/pm-resources.

-Project Managers are asked to enter the customer type of Participants as they are enrolled.
+Subscription Managers are asked to enter the customer type of Participants as they are enrolled.
 The Program Administrator will verify and update these classifications on the platform as part of its review.
-Project Managers must track their Participants' customer class to ensure that their project is in compliance with the Program requirements that (1) at least ten percent of Project capacity be allocated to verified low-income Participants, and (2) that large non-residential customers not allocated more than 50% of Project capacity.
+Subscription Managers must track their Participants' customer class to ensure that their project is in compliance with the Program requirements.

+In the Interim Offering: (1) at least ten percent of Project capacity must be allocated to verified low-income Participants and (2) large non-residential customers may not be allocated to more than 50% of Project capacity.